nitkizs/test/Docs/Data_Engineering/README.md

 ---

-### 4.3 High-Impact Filtering (Uniqueness Filtering)
+### 4.3 High Impact Filtering (Uniqueness Filtering)

 The new incoming data can be similar to the existing dataset, so it is important not to blindly add this to the training set.
-This stage focuses on removing duplicate and near-duplicate images to improve dataset quality, reduce redundancy, and ensure diversity for model training.
+This stage focuses on removing duplicate and near duplicate images to improve dataset quality, reduce redundancy and ensure diversity for model training.

 Unlike previous filtering stages, the new dataset is not processed independently.
 Instead, it is combined with the previously used training dataset to identify and remove redundant samples across both datasets.

-The process is applied separately to the positive and negative datasets and uses DINOv2 for feature-based similarity comparison.
+The process is applied separately to the positive and negative datasets and uses DINOv2 for feature based similarity comparison.

 **Key Benefits of Duplicate Filtering:**